osrf/vrx/vrx_gazebo/src/vrx_gazebo_python/generator_scripts/world_generator/README.txt

-under each instance of a macro, the parameters are to be filled. multiple instances of a macro may be included by adding more (-) (most macros have a name feild which must be filled(sandisland is an exception)) params will be functionally determined by the step of its axis(n) as evaluated as a lambda in pyhton.
+under each instance of a macro, the parameters are to be filled. multiple instances of a macro may be included by adding more (-) (most macros have a name feild which must be filled(sandisland is an exception)) params will be functionally determined by the step of its axis(n) as evaluated as a lambda in pyhton (unless the "' '" is used).
 NOTE: desired macros must be included by vrx_gazebo/worlds/xacros/include_all_macros.xacro.
 Otherwise, XML erros will be produced